 - Corrections to supplements can only be made in exceptional cases (e.g. major errors that compromise the conclusion of the study).
 The availability of new data is not a reason for the revision of a posted supplement.
-A supplement is an integral part of the manuscript in discussion or the journal article, and hence part of the record.
+A supplement is an integral part of the preprint or the journal article, and hence part of the record.

 - Retraction: authors or, in specific cases, editors can decide to formally withdraw a published journal article.
 The article stays online but the reader is notified about the retraction.
 Such retractions are most often accompanied by an editorial note explaining the background.

 - Marked as fraud: in the unlikely case that Copernicus Publications is notified that a posted preprint or a published journal article turns out to be a fraud, the paper stays online but is formally withdrawn.
 The reader is notified about the status and fraud papers are always accompanied by an editorial note pointing out the malpractice.

 - Jurisdictional claims: Copernicus Publications is neutral with regard to jurisdictional claims made in published papers, including in maps, institutional affiliations, or any other geographical representation.
 Therefore, during final paper production, Copernicus Publications adds a standard disclaimer at the end of the article.